Importance of servicing by trained technicians using genuine Apple batteries

 Genuine batteries are designed to work with iOS to function properly, including to report charge levels and battery health.
 Non-genuine batteries or repairs therefore won't be able to obtain battery health information.

-You may see an additional notification that says "Apple has updated the device information for this iPhone".
+An additional message may appear that says "Apple has updated the device information for this iPhone".
 This means that Apple has updated the device information maintained for this iPhone for service needs, safety analysis and to improve future products.

-These notifications donʼt affect your ability to use your iPhone or your battery.
+These messages don't affect your ability to use your iPhone or your battery.